 Some regions in the UK, and around half the NHS Trusts in England, have a community rehabilitation team.
 These services support people who have made the move from a rehabilitation unit to some form of supported accommodation, but who require ongoing support with their day-to-day lives, both social and personal.

 The community rehabilitation team can give more specialised support than the more general community mental health teams.

 The team will continue the work of the rehabilitation unit.
 They will work with you to update your care plan and make sure that it progresses.
 They will support you with managing your medication, looking after your home, and doing any activities you may want to get involved with,

 The team will involve your carer(s) or family (if appropriate) to help them give you the understanding and support you need.

 In other parts of the United Kingdom, approaches to rehabilitation and recovery may be different.

+Enabling recovery for people with complex mental health needs – a template for rehabilitation services.
 Published by the Royal College of Psychiatrists' Faculty of Rehabilitation and Social Psychiatry, edited by Drs Paul Wolfson, Frank Holloway and Helen Killaspy.

 Mental Health Ireland: a national voluntary organisation which includes mental health professionals and lay people who provide care, support and friendship.